Almost all of the content here is also available as a PDF file; only the movie is missing.

 What are all these features?
 How are they to be described?
 What do they correspond to?
 One can't help but get the sense that this is the projection of some structure on some bundle, some structure built of sheafs and germs, but quite how to get that is unclear.

 Below is same as above, except for a domain of -120K (= -1.2e5) to +120K.
-Note the extremely vague and hard to see hints of parabola-like orbits opening to the left (and not just the clearly visible ones opening to the right!)
+Note that there are parabola-like orbits facing to the left and to the right.
+Those aimed to the right are obviously visible; those to the left are extremely faint.
 There are also hints of other traceries, but its hard to say if these are merely optical, visual field effects or if they have some basis in mathematical reality.

 This is my favorite, so here it is again, with a different asymptotic coloring scheme.